metacontroller/metacontroller/examples/indexedjob/README.md

 ## IndexedJob

-This is an example LambdaController that's similar to Job, except that each Pod gets assigned a unique index, similar to StatefulSet.
+This is an example CompositeController that's similar to Job, except that each Pod gets assigned a unique index, similar to StatefulSet.

 ### Prerequisites